Important dates and advice to help small businesses get ready for end of financial year

 1. Finalise your accounts

-• Check and approve your invoices, bills and expense claims.
+• Make sure you approve the invoices, bills and expense claims.

-• Create a profit and loss account to calculate the annual profit your business made.
+• Prepare your profit and loss statement to determine the amount of annual profit your business made.

-3. Examine the information from your payroll vendor and Inland Revenue
+3. Examine the information from your payroll company and Inland Revenue

 5. Maximise your tax refunds